v3rslu1s/Applied-Datascience/README.md

 # 12. Reflection
 My reflection can be found [here](https://dehaagsehogeschool-my.sharepoint.com/:w:/g/personal/19132565_student_hhs_nl/EectBJ2YDvJDoRgQc2MzpB8BS6P01xHytZjW76cRv0ezKw?e=kHLgAp) document is only available for people within De Haagse Hogeschool with this url.
 Please contact me if you cannot read this document.

+# 13. Paper Contribution
+I have written most part of the:
+- Discussion: (1, 2, 3, 4)
+- Methods: Configuration of hyper parameters in finding the best inputvector for composing an input vector for kinematic recordings
+- Methods: Dropping the elbow angles
+- Reframing text: techniques / methods